TARGETED PRACTICES

 STARS Advanced Practice/Quarter Peal Attempts

 In addition to the targeted practices listed above we are hosting quarter peal attempts on some Sunday afternoons at St Anne's, which also doubles as ringing for the 4:30pm service.
 We are also arranging quarter peal attempts at some of our affiliated towers.
-(This will replace the Advanced Practices held previously.)
+(This will replace most of the Advanced Practices we held previously.)

 We find that the prolonged period of practice that a QP offers really helps to embed a new method.
 They are called attempts for a reason, if we don't complete it the first time we can try again!